deblockt/ssa/README.md

 Il you want use SSA you have many solution.

-### Use with symphony
+### Use with symfony

-An other project allow to simply add this project into your symphony project. see ssa/symphony.
+An other project allow to simply add this project into your symfony project. see ssa/symfony.

 ### Use the standalone version